stamphen/startup/conflictTest.md

-yo this is testing comflicts
+yo this is testing cowflicts

 and this is edited from github